Levi Todd: Militiaman and civil servant

 In 1780, he was appointed court clerk of Fayette County by Governor Isaac Shelby.
 For twenty-seven years until his death in 1807, he was chiefly responsible for recording depositions, the relinquishment of dowers, furnishing and keeping records of road surveys, making lists of taxable property, issuing marriage licenses, drawing up and keeping deeds and mortgages among other administrative duties.
-He also acted one of the first trustees to Transylvania University.
+He also acted as one of the first trustees to Transylvania University.
 Levi was one of the first recorded land holders when the city plans were finally adopted on December 26, 1781.
 In early 1782, the town council selected a new trustee board which included John Todd and William McConnell.

 He also served as a major in the Fayette County Militia and, on August 16, 1782, he led 40 militiamen from Lexington and Boone's Station after receiving news that British Captain William Caldwell and an Indian war party were raiding Bryan's Station, a small fortification five miles (8 km) north of Lexington.
 Although 17 of his men were able to enter the fort, Todd and the others were forced to pull back.
-Caldwell attempted to burn down the fort, but was unable to force the Kentuckians surrender.
+Caldwell attempted to burn down the fort, but was unable to force the Kentuckians to surrender.
 He eventually retreated the following day, being satisfied with destroying the crops and livestock left outside.

-Shortly after this incident, Todd participated at the Battle of Blue Licks, in which his brother John Todd was killed.
+Shortly after this incident, Todd participated in the Battle of Blue Licks, in which his brother John Todd was killed.
 As county clerk, he wrote the first contemporary account of the battle the following day as directed by his brother Robert Todd.
 It is considered the more accurate of five accounts available on the battle.
 He later wrote another account, the fifth and last published, as requested for both civil and military officials as their official report of the battle and included the eyewitness testimony of himself and Daniel Boone.
 He succeeded Daniel Boone as commander of the militia becoming a major general.

 He was also a delegate to the Kentucky statehood conventions in Danville, Kentucky on May 23, 1785, on August 8, 1785, and on September 18, 1787.